 Create a checklist that includes clear expectations and an overview of the typical workday, and have your leaders follow this list when onboarding a new employee to their department or team.

-A 2022 study by FlexJobs found that a “toxic” company culture (62%) was the No. 1 reason people quit their job.
+A study by FlexJobs found that a toxic company culture was the No. 1 reason people quit their jobs (at 62 percent of respondents).

-According to a 2022 Gallup study, employees who receive recognition from their leaders fewer than a few times a year are 74% more likely to say they do not plan to be at their organization in one year.
+According to a Gallup study, employees who receive recognition from their leaders fewer than a few times a year are 74 percent more likely to say they do not plan to be at their organization in one year.

 In a remote environment, it’s easy for positive feedback and employee wins to slip through the cracks.
-Leaders can improve teamwork and set their teams up for success by actively recognizing accomplishments.
+Leaders can improve teamwork and set their teams up for success if they actively recognize accomplishments.
 Leaders can also set an example by encouraging team members to celebrate and thank one another during team meetings.

 Encourage leaders to set up a recognition system for their team.
-This might mean a monthly individual award, or a team award to celebrate significant milestones and new ideas that proved successful.
-There are numerous options to show employees appreciation, such as through company social media pages and internal team sites, like Slack.
+This might mean a monthly individual award, or a team award to celebrate significant milestones and new ideas that prove successful.
+Options to show employees appreciation abound.
+You might recognize them on company social media pages or on internal team sites like Slack.

 A little recognition can go a long way in keeping employees happy and retaining top talent.